 Each year, the first-year class dean asks students to read a common text.
 The first-year reading connects you to the Holy Cross community through a shared reading experience, welcoming you to a culture that values the thoughtful discussion of ideas.

-- Have you ever gotten to know someone who differs from you in their life circumstances (e.g., different age, race, gender, sexual orientation, place of origin, etc.)?
+- The author writes about encountering people who are very different from him.
+Have you ever gotten to know someone who differs from you in their life circumstances (e.g., different age, race, gender, sexual orientation, place of origin, etc.)?
+How did that relationship compare to relationships you have established with people who are more similar to you?
 What did you learn from that relationship?
-Did it change the way you think about others?
+In what ways do you believe these relationships are particularly important to us?

 - While Forsthoefel's knew his ultimate destination and the goals of his journey, he remained flexible about many other aspects of his trek.
 For example, he made very few advanced arrangements for overnight accommodations, instead trusting in the kindness of others to provide safe-haven.
 How does this idea of being flexible in your planning speak to you at this time in your life?
 What aspects of your time at Holy Cross warrant careful planning?
 What might cause you to reconsider plans you have already made and adapt, or completely alter, them?
 Is it ever wise to stop planning altogether and put your faith and trust in someone or something else?